docelic/specreporter-spec/README.md

 ## Description

-Specreporter-spec aims to look and work similar to Ruby's "SpecReporter" module from the minitest-reporters gem.
+Specreporter-spec looks and works similar to Ruby's "SpecReporter" module from the minitest-reporters gem.

 The changes/improvements compared to the default Crystal formatter include: